gabammour/gabammour.github.io/README.md

 This blog has been made in the context of a class appointment.
 It is still under construction and may undergo changes and updates in the future.

 # Purpose
 The purpose of this blog is to provide an insightful and educational platform for anyone who is interested in my journey as a Master’s student in Applied Econometrics.
-I hope to [insert what you hope to accomplish with your blog].

 # Technologies Used